A New Diet Revolution

 …has no idea where to start…

-…and has no idea what advice it is safe to listen to––so many people have so much faith in their own doctor that they are very easily put off trying something perfectly sensible and clearly safe (avoiding refined grains/drinking more water/eliminating wheat gluten) because some other doctor, just as qualified––often more so because they have immersed themselves in an area of research that is well outside the standard training for general medical practitioners––has been labelled a “quack”.
+…and has no idea what advice it is safe to listen to––so many people have so much faith in their own doctor that they are very easily put off trying something perfectly sensible and clearly safe (avoiding chemically-extracted seed oils/drinking more water/eliminating wheat gluten) because some other doctor, just as qualified––often more so because they have immersed themselves in an area of research that is well outside the standard training for general medical practitioners––has been labelled a “quack”.

 On The Brink Of A New Paradigm?